 How to become a digital nomad in 7 easy steps

-Most people want to know how to become a successful digital nomad.
+Most people want to know how to be a digital nomad.
 To be clear, it’s challenging, and many people fail because they realize it’s not for them.
 But if becoming a perpetual traveler is something that you fantasize about, push through the adjustment period and allow life to happen before your eyes.

 To prepare yourself for this new journey, here are seven steps to becoming a digital nomad.